jrha/ssp/README.md

 Passive Mode
 ------------
-If for some reason you don't want the player to update statistics in the library of delete missing tracks, run with `--passive`, this is probably only useful if you are testing something.
+If for some reason you don't want the player to update statistics in the library or delete missing tracks, run with `--passive`, this is probably only useful if you are testing something.